xerolinux/XeroHub/content/iso.md

 ### Who ist it for?

-It's for all of you out there who prefer an easier way to install **Arch** and **KDE**, and feel like supporting my work financially while getting something in return.
-If you don't feel like, or can't do that, you can always use **ArchInstall** in combination with my **PlasmaInstall** scripts to achieve the same result.
+It's for all of you out there, who prefer an easier way to install **Arch** and **KDE**, and feel like supporting my work financially while getting something in return.
+If you prefer not to, or can't, you can always use **ArchInstall** in combination with my **PlasmaInstall** scripts to achieve a similar result.

 {{< github repo="xerolinux/xero-plasma" >}}

-It will be a bit more complex, but in this case it will never cost you anything and the code will forever be made available to fork and modify to your liking.
+It will be a bit more complex, but will never cost you anything and the code will forever be made available to fork and modify to your liking.

 ### Included Features

-As mentioned earlier in the post, some fetures available via the toolkit were already applied on the ISO, since it was initially created for *Vanilla Arch*.
+As mentioned earlier in the post, some features available via the toolkit were already applied on the ISO, since it was initially created for *Vanilla Arch*.
 Find the list of what has already been applied below :

 ✅ PipeWire/Bluetooth<br>
 ✅ Flatpak + Overrides<br>